 Yersinia pestis is an aerobic gram-negative bacterium which causes plague.
 The disease is spread to humans from rodents and other wild animals by flea bites, although contact with contaminated fluids or tissue are also modes of transmission.
 Within the United States Y. pestis is endemic to rural areas in all Western state.
 The disease manifests as three major clinical syndromes: bubonic plague, septicemic plague, and pneumonic plague.
 Y. pestis is designated as a select agent per the Federal Select Agent Program.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.